Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- Javier (9-2) is going for his 10th win when he gets the starting nod for the Astros in his 25th start of the season.
-He's put together a 4.52 ERA in 127 1/3 innings pitched, with 115 strikeouts.
+- The right-hander last appeared in relief on Monday, when he threw four innings against the Boston Red Sox, allowing one earned run while giving up four hits.

-- The right-hander's most recent appearance was on Tuesday against the Boston Red Sox, when he went five innings, surrendering three earned runs while giving up seven hits.
+- The 28-year-old has amassed a 5.21 ERA and 6.9 strikeouts per nine innings across 11 games this season, while giving up a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.